marklauter/plumber/README.md

 ![plumber logo](https://raw.githubusercontent.com/marklauter/plumber/main/images/plumber.png)

 # Plumber: Pipelines for AWS Lambda
 Plumber is a request pipeline that supports middleware delegates and classes.
-It provides configuration, dependency injection, and middleware pipeline services for AWS Lambdas and Azure Functions.
+It provides configuration, dependency injection, and middleware pipeline services.
+It's useful for AWS Lambdas, Azure Functions, queue event handlers, and similar use cases.

 ## References
 Plumber is based on this article: